 A standard variable tariff refers to a supply contract which is for a period of an indefinite length and which does not contain a fixed term period that applies to any of the terms and conditions.
 It’s an energy supplier’s basic offer.
 If a customer does not choose a specific energy plan, for example after their fixed tariff ends, they will be moved on a standard variable tariff until they have chosen a new one.
 A customer can also make an active choice to select a standard variable tariff.

 Tariffs with limited availability depending on customer features (for example, tariffs which are only available to new customers, also known as ‘acquisition’ tariffs, or tariffs restricted to certain regions) are excluded from the calculation to make sure that all tariffs considered are generally available to all customers across GB.

 Tariffs available with white label suppliers are included in the calculation of the cheapest tariffs.
-White label suppliers are organisations without supply licenses that partner with an active licensed supplier to offer gas and electricity using their own brand.
+White label suppliers are organisations without supply licences that partner with an active licensed supplier to offer gas and electricity using their own brand.

-To calculate the average of the cheapest tariffs from the ten cheapest suppliers we took the cheapest tariff offered by each supplier in the market (i.e. one tariff per supplier) and then ranked the tariffs in order of price.
-We then took the simple average of the ten cheapest tariffs in this list.
+To calculate the average of the cheapest tariffs from the 10 cheapest suppliers we took the cheapest tariff offered by each supplier in the market (i.e. one tariff per supplier) and then ranked the tariffs in order of price.
+We then took the simple average of the 10 cheapest tariffs in this list.
 This method is to ensure a cross section of suppliers is included in the calculation.